 The auditor should ask the feedlot staff who reviews processing, treatment, and mortality records; who monitors treatment and mortality rates, and what they do if there is an unusual disease occurrence or high incidence of disease (treatment and mortality), and what is done if someone fails to follow the veterinarian's health protocols and prescriptions.
+Animals that are euthanized are included in mortality records.
 There should be good communication and a good working relationship between the feedlot and the feedlot veterinarian to deal with unusual diseases, high disease rates, and health protocol noncompliance issues.
 The feedlot veterinarian should be notified by the feedlot to investigate any unusual disease occurrences or high disease rates or suspected foreign animal diseases so that collectively they can take action to control and prevent disease outbreaks and reduce the incidence of disease.
 If there is a high incidence of digestive mortalities such as bloat and grain overload, the feedlot manager and feedlot veterinarian should work together with the feedlot nutritionist to investigate and reduce their occurrence.

 To demonstrate the feedlot's commitment to prudent drug use, a documented Antimicrobial Stewardship Protocol/Policy, developed in consultation with the feedlot veterinarian, is recommended.
-Prudent drug use guidelines for livestock producers and veterinarians are available from the CVMA (Canadian Veterinary Medical Association), NFAHW (National Farm Animal Health and Welfare Council), and OIE (Office of International Epizootics), as well as some provincial livestock and veterinary associations.
+Prudent drug use guidelines for livestock producers and veterinarians are available from the CVMA (Canadian Veterinary Medical Association), NFAHW (National Farm Animal Health and Welfare Council), and WOAH (World Organization for Animal Health), as well as some provincial livestock and veterinary associations.
 There are increasing pressures on the livestock industry by many different stakeholders to demonstrate that producers are using appropriate antimicrobials for infectious diseases and using them only when needed and for the shortest duration necessary to achieve a response, so as to preserve the effectiveness of antimicrobials long-term by reducing the risk of antimicrobial resistance development in animals or humans through food or environmental exposure.
 Demonstrating antimicrobial stewardship will help ensure livestock producers and veterinarians have continued access to efficacious antimicrobials to ensure animal health and welfare.

 If the feedlot feeds heifers, it should have a plan on how to manage pregnant heifers.
 If the feedlot aborts heifers, the feedlot should have a documented Abortion Protocol.
-If the feedlot feeds heifers that are not spayed, it should have a documented Calving Protocol to ensure timely assistance of heifers with calving complications to reduce risk of heifer and newborn calf death.
-The feedlot should also have a documented Newborn Calf Management Protocol to ensure that viable newborn calves are housed in an environment conducive to their survival (which is not in a feeding pen full of feedlot heifers), with information on colostrum feeding, and how to feed and care for the newborn calf prior to its movement to another facility.
+If the feedlot feeds heifers or cows that are not spayed, it should have a documented Calving Protocol to ensure timely assistance of females with calving complications to reduce risk of heifer/cow and newborn calf death.
+The feedlot should also have a documented Newborn Calf Management Protocol to ensure that viable newborn calves are housed in an environment conducive to their survival (which is not in a feeding pen full of feedlot heifers), with information on colostrum feeding, and how to feed and care for the newborn calf prior to its movement to another facility, if it is not raised in the feedlot.
 As well, the protocol should include when and how to humanely euthanize a newborn calf if it is not fully developed or in distress due to severe injury or non-treatable disease or when it is nonresponsive to treatment.
-If the newborn calf is going to be raised in the feedlot for a few months or to weaning, then the feedlot veterinarian should develop a Vaccination Protocol and Treatment Protocol for newborn calves for common diseases of the newborn and pre-weaned calf, such as, but not limited to navel infection, scours, pneumonia, and polyarthritis.
+If the newborn calf is going to be raised in the feedlot for a few months or to weaning, then the feedlot veterinarian should develop a vaccination protocol and treatment protocol for newborn calves for common diseases of the newborn and pre-weaned calf, such as, but not limited to navel infection, scours, pneumonia, and polyarthritis.